Dave Good 8:30 a.m., March 12

 Timothy B. Taylor declines to remove himself from mayor's case after making disclosure to parties regarding facts first reported here

-He's never returned our phone calls, but the judge in the San Diego hotel moguls' case against mayor Bob Filner has issued a statement regarding our report last week that his nominating petition was circulated by veteran city hall political operative Jennifer Tierney and signed by city councilman Todd Gloria, a Gloria aide, and Robert Gleason, an executive with Atlas Hotels, Inc.
+He's never returned our phone calls, but the judge in the San Diego hotel moguls' case against mayor Bob Filner has issued a statement regarding our report last week that his nominating petition was circulated by veteran city hall political operative Jennifer Tierney and signed by city councilman Todd Gloria, a Gloria aide, and Robert Gleason, an executive with Evans Hotels.

 Atlas president C. Terry Brown is leading the legal charge against the Democratic mayor, and Gloria has also made it clear he doesn't favor the mayor in the case.